5 Digital Strategy Tips for Health and Wellness Marketers in the New Normal

 4. Email marketing and messaging

-No, you haven’t just traveled back to the future, and yes, email is still very relevant for your business’ success.
-Believe it or not, email marketing offers you an incredible return on investment (ROI) as compared to many other health and wellness marketing tactics that company’s invest in.
+While email has been around for a very long time, it is still a very effective vehicle.
+Email marketing offers you an incredible return on investment (ROI) as compared to many other health and wellness marketing tactics that company’s invest in.
 However, in order to do it right, you should be using a centralized CRM (customer relationship management) system like Salesforce, or Hubspot (where you can set up a pretty rich free account.)
 A properly set up company CRM system can provide unparalleled data collection and communications opportunities.

 Just a few of the many benefits are: